syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ![DataGrid with Suggesting comboBox column](Images\column-types\maui-datagrid-combobox-column-editing.png)

-### Hide ClearButton
+### Change clear button visibility

-By default, the clear button X will be displayed in the editor of the ComboBox control, which can be used to clear the entered input.
-Hide the clear button in ComboBox control using the [ShowClearButton](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridComboBoxColumn.html#Syncfusion_Maui_DataGrid_DataGridComboBoxColumn_ShowClearButton) property.
-The default value of the `ShowClearButton` property value is true.
+The ComboBox control includes a clear button that allows users to easily remove the entered input.
+The visibility of the clear button can be adjusted using the [ShowClearButton](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridComboBoxColumn.html#Syncfusion_Maui_DataGrid_DataGridComboBoxColumn_ShowClearButton) property.
+By default, the `ShowClearButton` property is set to true.

 {% tabs %}
 {% highlight xaml %}